Keanu Al Azhari: 2025: GB3

-Al Azhari moved to GB3 for 2025, signing with Hitech Pulse-Eight.
+Al Azhari moved to GB3 for 2025, signing with Hitech TGR.

+2026: Eurocup-3

+Al Azhari continued with Hitech, but switched to Eurocup-3 for 2026.

 Prototype racing

-During his time in the UAE in 2024, he made his endurance racing debut, competing in the Dubai 24 Hour.
+During his time in the UAE in 2024, Al Azhari made his endurance racing debut, competing in the Dubai 24 Hour.
 He finished 36th driving for Mühlner Motorsport alongside teammates Vlad Lomko, Bryan Sircely and Gilles Vannelet.
-He is set to compete in Prototype Cup Germany with the same team later this season, driving Mühlner's LMP3 Duqueine M30 - D08.
+He later competed in Prototype Cup Germany with the same team later this season, driving Mühlner's LMP3 Duqueine M30 - D08.

 Formula One

 In March 2025, it was announced that Al Azhari joined the Alpine Academy.

 Personal life

-Al Azhari's younger brother Adam currently competes in karting, and is set to compete against his brother with Spanish F4 rivals Tecnicar Motorsport.
-Their father Karim is a multiple UAE karting champion.
+Al Azhari is the son of Karim Al Azhari, a German-Emirati businessman and multiple UAE karting champion.
+Al Azhari is also the older brother of Adam Al Azhari, who he raced against in Spanish F4.